samullen/presentations/telemetry_by_the_numbers/presentation.md

 # What we do

 - Capture, filter, and validate sales leads
+- Document consumers' consent to be contacted
 - Enable companies to comply with regulations (e.g TCPA, CASL, CCPA)
-- Document consumers' consent to be contacted
 - Improve conversion rates

 ^
-- Marketing wanted me to read a couple pages of nonsense, but I'll keep it simple
 - We're one of the platinum sponsors
 - And before you ask: no, that's not how I got this speaking slot
 - Bruce and Maggie made that mistake on their own without any financial incentives
+- And of course, we're hiring
 - let's talk about monitoring

 ---